DerKevinRiehl/greentechpaper_sustainability/README.md

-# GitHub repository of "Political and socio-economic factors that determine financial outcome of successful green innovation"
+# "Political and socio-economic factors that determine financial outcome of successful green innovation"
 Authors: Kevin Riehl, Florian Kiesel and Dirk Schiereck Published in Journal: "Sustainability"